choudharyNeera/diceGame/README.md

 5) Once the repo is cloned, you need to do two things: <br />

-          i) Create a new branch by issuing the command: git checkout -b new_branch <br />
+          i) Create a new branch by issuing the command: git checkout -b new_branch

-          ii) Create a new remote for the upstream repo with the command: git remote add upstream https://github.com/choudharyNeera/diceGame.git <br />
+          ii) Create a new remote for the upstream repo with the command: git remote add upstream https://github.com/choudharyNeera/diceGame.git

   In this case, "upstream repo" refers to the original repo you created your fork from. <br />